privvyledge/quartz_website/content/Projects/Autonomous Vehicles/F1tenth/Software Setup.md

 5. Press "s| enable"
 6. 2.
 Press "e" to enable jetson clocks on boot or click "on boot"
 #### n.
 Increase default settings for ROS DDS

+#### o. (optional) Install Jetson Containers:
+`cd ~/Downloads && git clone https://github.com/dusty-nv/jetson-containers && bash jetson-containers/install.sh`
+#### p. (optional: if using Logitech F710 controller)
+The default kernel of the Jetson Orin Nano Jetpack 6.x does not have support for the Logitech F710 controller and other XBOX like controllers.
+The most common solution is to rebuild the kernel with support for them ([detailed kernel customization tutorial](https://github.com/muellerbernd/l4t), [forum link](https://forums.developer.nvidia.com/t/jetpack-6-0-issue-with-xbox-gamepad/276392), [Jetson troubleshooting](https://elinux.org/Jetson/L4T/r36.3.x_patches)).
+However, a more straightforward solution is to install the Xpad package ([xpad solution using dkms](https://github.com/jetsonhacks/logitech-f710-module/issues/7), [xpad solution without dkms](https://github.com/woawo1213/jetpack6-joy)).
+Follow the instructions below:
+1. Install dkms: `sudo apt-get install dkms`
+2. Remove any previous xpad installation: `sudo dkms remove -m xpad -v 0.4 --all` Proceed if 'Error!
+The module/version combo: xpad-0.4 is not located in the DKMS tree.' is encountered which means no xpad was not installed.
+3. Install xpad 0.4: `sudo git clone https://github.com/paroj/xpad.git /usr/src/xpad-0.4 && sudo dkms install -m xpad -v 0.4`
 ## 3. Setup F1/10 Workspace for Autonomous Driving
 It is recommended to pull the latest pre-built docker image.
 ### Method 1: Using Pre-Built Docker Image (About 10 minutes depending on internet strength)